 \subsection{Training Phase}

-A three layers \ac{dnn} with one hidden layer is considered for the training phase, where the numbers of neurons in each layers are $2n(m+1)$, $128$, and $q$, respectively.
+A three layers \ac{dnn} with one hidden layer is considered for a $10 \times 10$ spatial multiplexing \ac{mimo} system using $16$-QAM and $64$-QAM in the training phase,\footnote{Based on the \ac{mimo} configuration and modulation type, different \ac{dnn} architecture can be selected.} where the numbers of neurons in each layers are $220$, $128$, and $q$, respectively.
 Clipped rectified linear unit with the following mathematical operation is used as the activation function in the hidden layers: